malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 The design for this AGI assumes centralised control.

 ### Convergence
-A multi-layered system like this will be inherently chaotc.
+A multi-layered system like this will be inherently chaotic.
 So without explicit consideration it's chances of converging towards a stable and useful outcome are minimal.

 To counteract that the architecture must build in convergent forces that apply at multiple points.
 These will be applied across all layers, and across multiple time scales.